tobiaso88/pid_heat_compensation/README.md

 ## Automation Example

 To send the calculated value to your heat pump, create an automation that triggers whenever the sensor state changes:
+Make sure to change the target entity id to your corret one

 ```yaml
 alias: "Värme: Uppdatera Ohmigo sensor"